Africa Humanitarian Action: 2000–2005

 AHA, acting as the implementing partner of the UNHCR, has provided emergency health, nutrition and sanitation services to refugees in the Mayukwayukwa settlement area in Zambia since January 2000.
 The program began in response to the serious conditions created by the influx of refugees from Angola, Burundi, the Democratic Republic of the Congo, and Rwanda, with the great majority of the refugees being Angolans, the camp catered to 18,000 refugees by the end of the year.

 In 2001, AHA continued its partnership with the UNHCR and related support programmes for refugees in Angola, Liberia, Namibia, Ethiopia, Rwanda, Uganda, and Zambia.

 The humanitarian situation in Angola did not improve in 2001.
 While the government recaptured many areas, this did not bring security or free movement of people and goods.
 Humanitarian organizations, including AHA, had to continue providing emergency support in order to avert a catastrophic situation in the crisis area.
 AHA carried out community education programmes in partnership with UNHCR, UNICEF, WFP, the British Embassy, and Save the Children UK.
-The programmes included HIV/AIDS awareness, microcredit education, pre-school activities, and assistance with displaced women.
+The programmes included HIV/AIDS awareness, microcredit education, preschool activities, and assistance with displaced women.
 AHA worked in the Viana (refugee camp) with IDPs from the provinces of Malange, Moxico and Kwanza.
 Micro credit projects with aims at improving the livelihood of displaced families, particularly those headed by women, by providing access to credit for small-scale trading were undertaken.
 Over 140 people have received loans in 2001.

-The Family planning /Reproductive Health and HIV/AIDS/STDs prevention project in Ethiopia was in 30 rural and semi –urban locations of Gofa and Shashamene woredas with 260,000 target beneficiaries in 164 peasant associations.
-In 2001, more community based reproductive health (CBRH) project sites were initiated in Bolosso Sore and Sodo Zuria districts, and over 164 kebeles of the four districts received CBRH cervices in place.
+The Family planning /Reproductive Health and HIV/AIDS/STDs prevention project in Ethiopia was in 30 rural and semi-urban locations of Gofa and Shashamene woredas with 260,000 target beneficiaries in 164 peasant associations.
+In 2001, more community based reproductive health (CBRH) project sites were initiated in Boloso Sore and Sodo Zuria districts, and over 164 kebeles of the four districts received CBRH cervices in place.
 Services to beneficiary communities gradually improved in quality and quantity, as a significant change in attitudes was registered.
-As a result, the demand for more contraceptives and protective knowhow increased.
+As a result, the demand for more contraceptives and protective know-how increased.

 Initially, the Namibian Ministry of health and Social Services provided curative health services at the Osire refugee camp and the Namibia Red Cross Society was responsible for the preventive health care in Namibia, as an implementing partner of the UNHCR.
 In May 2001, the management of curative health care services was transferred to AHA.
 Prior to assuming responsibilities, AHA analyzed the situation in the Osire camp and made a member of proposals for improvements, later accepted by the Namibia Government and UNHCR.
 AHA provided treatment to over 23,000 refugees in the Osire refugee camp, as Angolan refugees accounted for over 95% of the base population.